rancher/rancher.github.io/rancher/v1.4/en/cattle/adding-load-balancers/index.md

 For the port rules, use the default `Public` access, the default `http` protocol, a source port of `80`, select the "letschat" service, and use a target port of `8080`.
 Click on **Create**.

 Now, let's see the load balancer in action.
 In the stack view, there is a link to  port `80` that you've used as the source port for your load balancer.
 If you click on it, it will automatically bring up a new tab in your browser and point to one of the hosts that has the load balancer launched.
 The request is re-directed to one of the "LetsChat" containers.
 If you were to refresh, the load balancer would redirect the new request to the other container in the "letschat" service.
-By default, we use the round robin algorithm to distribute traffic to the target services.
-The algorithm can be customized in the [custom HAProxy configuration](#custom-haproxy-configuration).

 ### Load Balancer Options in the UI